MatteoH2O1999/SpeedTestTracking/README.md

 # SpeedTestTracking
-Provides a way to constantly moinitor network performance.
+Provides a way to constantly monitor network performance.